 Biodegradable FAD (bFAD)DESIGN WORKSHOP for fishers and marine scientists, and related at-sea projects ongoing in 3 oceans

-All RFMOs require or encourage the use of NON-ENTANGLING FADS and encourage use of biodegradable FAD materials
+All RFMOs require NON-ENTANGLING FADS and encourage use of biodegradable FAD materials

 3There are three ISSF Conservation Measures regarding FADs, including requirements for non-entangling FADs and skippers workshop participation.

 RFMOs comprehensively manage FADs

 Findings from bFAD pilot projects and reports incorporated in RFMO FAD design and management